Magnetic resonance imaging: Sequences

-Other specialized configurations
+Specialized configurations

 Magnetic resonance spectroscopy

 Magnetic resonance spectroscopy (MRS) is used to measure the levels of different metabolites in body tissues, which can be achieved through a variety of single voxel or imaging-based techniques.
 The MR signal produces a spectrum of resonances that corresponds to different molecular arrangements of the isotope being "excited".
 This signature is used to diagnose certain metabolic disorders, especially those affecting the brain, and to provide information on tumor metabolism.

 Magnetic resonance spectroscopic imaging (MRSI) combines both spectroscopic and imaging methods to produce spatially localized spectra from within the sample or patient.
 The spatial resolution is much lower (limited by the available SNR), but the spectra in each voxel contains information about many metabolites.
 Because the available signal is used to encode spatial and spectral information, MRSI requires high SNR achievable only at higher field strengths (3 T and above).
 The high procurement and maintenance costs of MRI with extremely high field strengths inhibit their popularity.
 However, recent compressed sensing-based software algorithms (e.g., SAMV) have been proposed to achieve super-resolution without requiring such high field strengths.

-Real-time MRI
+Real-time

-Real-time MRI refers to the continuous imaging of moving objects (such as the heart) in real time.
-One of the many different strategies developed since the early 2000s is based on radial FLASH MRI, and iterative reconstruction.
-This gives a temporal resolution of 20–30 ms for images with an in-plane resolution of 1.5–2.0 mm.
-Balanced steady-state free precession (bSSFP) imaging has a better image contrast between the blood pool and myocardium than the FLASH MRI, yet it will produce severe banding artifact when the B0 inhomogeneity is strong.
-Real-time MRI is likely to add important information on diseases of the heart and the joints, and in many cases may make MRI examinations easier and more comfortable for patients, especially for the patients who cannot hold their breathings or who have arrhythmia.